Earthstar/straight-white-bot/PRIVACY.md

 ## Updates

-Updates to the TOS, etc. will be posted to the [Straight White Boy Simulator](https://www.facebook.com/straightwhiteboy) page.
+Updates to the privacy policy, etc. will be posted to the [Straight White Boy Simulator](https://www.facebook.com/straightwhiteboy) page.